BuildingMouse/mesh-to-housing/README.md

 The core pipeline outputs a game-independent set of spatial guide points.

-Depending on the capabilities of a particular game, these can be represented in two main ways:
+Depending on the capabilities of a particular game, these can be represented in two main ways.

 ### Direct visualization

-Where addon APIs support custom 3D visualization, the guide can be displayed directly in the game as points or markers positioned at the generated coordinates.
+Where addon APIs support custom 3D visualization, the guide can be displayed directly in-game as points or markers positioned at the generated coordinates.

 ### Object-based representation

 Where direct visualization is not available, in-game objects can be placed at the guide coordinates to represent the sparse model.

-Different objects, colors, or visual markers can also be used to distinguish automatically selected points from important feature or anchor points.
+Different objects, colors, or markers may also be used to distinguish automatically selected points from important feature or anchor points.

 Initial target environments are: